On degenerate sections of vector bundles: Proofs

-Lemma \ref{FOH} shows $D(F,a)$ is closed. \begin{Rem} Regarding notation, if $X$ is integral, then instead of saying $F$ is a vector bundle away from a closed subset of small dimension, we could instead define
+Lemma \ref{FOH} shows $D(F,a)$ is closed. \begin{remark} Regarding notation, if $X$ is integral, then instead of saying $F$ is a vector bundle away from a closed subset of small dimension, we could instead define

 to be the closed subset where $F$ jumps rank and say $S(F)$ has small dimension.
 Here, $S(F)$ is the locus where $F$ is not locally free and is called the \emph{singularity set} \cite[Chapter 2, Section 1]{Okonek}.
-However, since our argument doesn't depend on whether $X$ is reduced or irreducible, we will instead always refer to a large open set on which $F$ is a vector bundle, instead of just taking the complement of $S(F)$. \end{Rem}
+However, since our argument doesn't depend on whether $X$ is reduced, we will instead always refer to a large open set on which $F$ is a vector bundle, instead of just taking the complement of $S(F)$. \end{remark}

-\subsection{A short exact sequence}
+\subsubsection{A short exact sequence}